DalavanCloud/quickstart-fortinet-fortigate/README.md

 You can also use the AWS CloudFormation templates as a starting point for your own implementation.

 ![Architecture diagram](Architecture.png)

+For architectural details, step-by-step instructions, and customization options, see the (deployment guide)(https://fwd.aws/xjzgv).

 To post feedback, submit feature ideas, or report bugs, use the Issues section of this GitHub repo.
 If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).